-Yeh Shen joined the violin section of the San Diego Symphony Orchestra since 2012, Yeh Shen also performs frequently with the San Francisco Symphony.
-Previously, he was both a tenured 1st violinist in the Houston Symphony Orchestra between 1995 and 2001 and an extra violinist for the Los Angeles Philharmonic Orchestra, with which he toured extensively on the stages of all of the most prestigious concert halls in Japan, Europe and North America.
-He has also performed in the Boston Symphony Orchestra at Tanglewood Music Festival and in the San Francisco Symphony in subscription concerts.
-In these internationally prestigious ensembles, Yeh Shen has performed under the world’s foremost conductors such as Boulez, Dohnányi, Dudamel, Dutoit, Eschenbach, Mehta, Ozawa, Rattle, Salonen and many others.
+Yeh Shen also performs frequently with the San Francisco Symphony.
+Previously, he was both a tenured 1st violinist in the Houston Symphony Orchestra and a substitute violinist in the Los Angeles Philharmonic Orchestra, the Concertmaster of AAC orchestra at the Aspen Music Festival, and the Acting Associate Principal 2nd Violin of the San Diego Symphony.
+He has performed in the most prestigious concert halls in the world under the world’s foremost conductors such as Blomstedt, Boulez, Dohnányi, Dudamel, Dutoit, Eschenbach, Mehta, Ozawa, Rattle, Salonen and many others.

 Yeh Shen was born in Hunan province in China.
 At age eight he commenced his violin study under the tutelage of his musician parents.
 He entered the Shanghai Conservatory at age 11, and by age 12 he had already been featured as a soloist frequently on national radio and television programs in China.
 Yeh Shen was chosen by the Chinese Cultural Ministry to perform for visiting legendary violinists Yehudi Menuhin and Isaac Stern.
 Yeh Shen immigrated to the United States for his college education where he received a Bachelor of Music degree and the Advanced Performer’s Certificate from the Peabody Institute of Music, Johns Hopkins University.
 His teachers include David Cerone, Fredell Lack, Earl Carlyss, Sylvia Rosenberg and Berl Senofsky.
-Yeh Shen has won prizes in music competitions in both China and US, and he has also performed frequently both as a soloist and a chamber musician, including on TV and radio programs.
+Yeh Shen has won prizes in violin competitions in both China and the US, and he has also performed frequently both as a soloist and a chamber musician, including on TV and radio programs.